 The Health Security Initiative was designed for the children who will be guests of PFSHC.
-Once Covid-19 became a health concern in March 2020 PFSHC launched an initiative to protect the children who are afflicted with HIV.
+Once Covid-19 became a health concern in March 2020 PFSHC launched an initiative to protect the children.
 Each child received a veronica wash bucket, then each month they have received a Hygiene kit, vitamins, supplements, extra food and additional visits by a Healthcare professionals.

 The first annual PFSHC tournament was held in October 2019 with the second tournament held in November 2020.
 Both Boys and Girls teams were formed.
 The local soccer clubs and local public schools all received soccer balls and equipment that was collected in Tucson, AZ and Naples, FL